themis-network/go-themis/README.md

 $ clique.propose(oldSigner, false)
 ```

-Get signers at a certain block(current number will be used when number is omitted):
+Get signers at a certain block(latest block number will be used if number is omitted):
 ```
 $ clique.getSigners(blockNumber) // blockNumber should be a hex string(e.g. "0x0")
 ```

 Discard a propose(Any invalid propose will be discarded automatically, as well as those have been signed into a block.
-So it will only be used before a valid propose been signed)
+So this will only be used before a valid propose been signed)
 ```
 $ clique.discard(signer)
 ```

-Get current vote details:
+Get current vote details(latest block number will be used if number is omitted):
 ```
 $ clique.getSnapshot(blockNumber) // blockNumber should be a hex string(e.g. "0x0")
 ```

-For more details, you can go through the javascript console!
+For more details, you can deep into the javascript console!

-*Note: Adding an existing signer or Removing a non-existing signer is invalid, thus will be rejected.
+*Note: Adding an existing signer or removing a non-existing signer is invalid, thus will be rejected.
-More, there is a super signer hard coded on this themis test net, who can add/remove signer separately.
+More, there is a super signer hard coded in this themis test net, who can add/remove signer separately
+(vote is not necessary).
 Any propose about super signer is regarded as invalid.*

 ### Configuration